 WAVE Foundation Internship Programs

 Requirements: Applicants do not have to be students, but need to have graduated from a two or four year college/university.
-Students must have completed one year of college (must be of sophomore, junior, or senior status) and must be registered for credit at a two or four year college or university.
-Approval from the student’s academic advisor is required at time of application.
-Previous experience in aquarium keeping is desired.
-With your completed online application, you will be asked to upload a cover letter, resume, advisor recommendation form and a copy of your transcripts (may be an unofficial transcript).
+Students must have completed one year of college (must be of sophomore, junior or senior status) and preferred to be registered for credit at a two or four year college or university.
+With your completed online application, you are required to upload a cover letter, resume and a copy of your transcripts (may be an unofficial transcript).

 - Spring intern applications must be received by November 15th.